gekkom/delta-swap/README.md

 - Liquidity Pool explorer where you can add or remove liquidity
 - Swap interface that lets you search and select the asset you want to trade
 - Realtime prediction of how much token you will recieve
+- All functions that modify on chain state emit a unique event
 - Seamless user experience
 - Named after delta wings